2013 Sardinia floods

 The 2013 Sardinia floods took place in and around the Sardinian town of Olbia, Italy between 17 and 19 November 2013.
 They also affected other parts of northeastern Sardinia and killed at least 18 people.
 Thousands of people were left homeless.
 The places which suffered the most damage were Olbia, and in general the whole region of Gallura.
-The flood caused damages of over 1 billion euros.
+The flood caused damage of over 1 billion euros.

 Impact

 The flooding was associated with an extratropical cyclone in the western Mediterranean Basin in November 2013, named Cyclone Cleopatra (also Ruven by the Free University of Berlin) which developed slow-moving embedded thunderstorm complexes, as cold air flowing from the north entered the Mediterranean and interacted with warm moist air to the east.

 Continuous rain over two days resulted in the overflowing of the rivers in the northeastern part of Sardinia, flooding villages like Torpè and towns such as Olbia, Nuoro and Oristano.
 The cyclone brought extremely heavy rain to the island of Sardinia as more than 440 mm of rain fell in 90 minutes on the morning of 19 November, resulting in flooding and swollen rivers bursting their banks.
 The area around the north-eastern city of Olbia has been affected the worst, where up to 3 m of water has left cars and homes submerged.

 Further afield, ferry services between Naples and the islands of Capri, Ischia and Procida were affected by gale-force winds and heavy seas, with bad weather spreading to Calabria and Campania on the Southern Italian mainland.
 As far north as Rome, authorities were monitoring the Tiber river.